General Code of Operating Rules

 The General Code of Operating Rules (GCOR) is a set of operating rules for railroads in the United States.
 The GCOR is used by Class I railroads west of Chicago, most of the Class II railroads, and many Short-line railroads.

-Some railroads in northeast United States follow NORAC, while Canada and Mexico have their own set of operating rules that govern their railroad operations.
+Some railroads in the northeast United States follow NORAC, while Canada and Mexico have their own set of operating rules that govern their railroad operations.

 Overview

 The GCOR rules are intended to enhance railroad safety.
 The rules cover employee responsibilities, signaling equipment, procedures for safe train movement, dealing with accidents and other topics that directly and indirectly affect railroad safety.
 Some railroads modify the GCOR rules to suit their specific operations.

 The GCOR is supplemented by System Special Instructions, Timetables, Hazardous Materials Instructions, Air Brake and Train Handling Instructions, and General Orders.
 These documents are issued by each individual railroad.
 System Special instructions, Timetables, and General Order can modify or amend the General Code of Operating Rules.
 GCOR 1.3.2 states that General Orders replace any rule, special instruction, or regulation that conflicts with the general order.

 Some railroads will maintain what they call a "living rulebook."
 As amendments are released via general order or special instruction, they will update the specific page that was affected.
+An example of this is the Union Pacific, which maintains a copy of the GCOR with page-by-page amendments.

-The current version of the GCOR is the Eighth Edition, effective April 1, 2020.
+The current version of the GCOR is the Ninth Edition, effective September 23, 2025.